 Devenv is not found

 To scan .NET projects using the Run Fortify SCA task, the agent must have a full installation of Visual Studio and devenv must be in the OS execution path.
-One way to do this is to launch the Developer Command Prompt and run the agent's configureAgent or runAgent scripts from there to connect to VSTS.
+One way to do this is to launch the Developer Command Prompt and run the agent's configureAgent or runAgent scripts from there to connect to Azure DevOps.

 Unable to connect to SSC for uploadMake sure that your application name, version name, and service endpoint are correctly configured.